Skip to main content

 3. Add the package you wish to deprecate at the end of the <Obsoletes> section

-4. Change directory cd merged_repos.sh and from there run the merged_repos.sh script
+4. Change directory to repo_data (cd repo_data), then run the merged_repos.sh script

-5. Commit and push your changes to your repo/branch
+6. Commit and push your changes to your repository/branch

 Un-deprecating a package